-Tomatoes can be planted into the pots and containers, grow bags, raised beds, or directly into the garden soil.
-One of the most underestimated, but very important factor, is distance between the tomato plants in the rows and distance between the rows.
+Tomatoes can be planted into pots and containers, grow bags, raised beds, or directly into the garden soil.
+One of the most underestimated but very important factors is the distance between the tomato plants in the rows and the distance between rows.

-Tomatoes should be planted into prepared soil, early in the morning or late in the evening, if possible.
-After planting, add support (tomato cages or poles) right away, and water the plants with the stale water.
+Tomatoes should be planted into prepared soil early in the morning or late in the evening, if possible.
+After planting, add support (tomato cages or poles) immediately, and water the plants with stale water.